awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying.md

 + You cannot add IAM groups to a key policy, but you can add multiple IAM users\.
 For more information, see [Allowing Multiple IAM Users to Access a CMK](#key-policy-modifying-multiple-iam-users)\.

 + If you add external AWS accounts to a key policy, you must also use IAM policies in the external accounts to give permissions to IAM users, groups, or roles in those accounts\.
-For more information, see [Allowing External AWS Accounts to Access a CMK](#key-policy-modifying-external-accounts)\.
+For more information, see [Allowing Users in Other Accounts to Use a CMK](key-policy-modifying-external-accounts.md)\.

 + The resulting key policy document cannot exceed 32 KB \(32,768 bytes\)\.